code-lab-org/nost-tools/docs/source/resources_library/application_templates/satellite_template/main_sat.rst

 main_sat.py
 ===========

-Of the four scripts that make up the Basic Satellite template, this is the "entry point," the one that you need to execute.
-It uses functions and parameters in the other files to simulate the satellite.
+Of the four scripts that make up the Basic Satellite template, this is the "entry point" code, the one that you need to execute.
+It uses functions and parameters from the other files in its folder to simulate the satellite.

 The following code also demonstrates how the ground application is started up and how the :obj:`Satellite` and :obj:`StatusPublisher` object classes are initialized and added to the simulator.
 It also adds the :obj:`ShutDownObserver` from the :ref:`Application Objects  <toolsAppObj>` in the :ref:`NOS-T Tools Library <nostTools>`.